 - a.
 Follow steps 1 and 2 above. - b.
-Press and release $\stackrel{\textstyle \mathsf{P}}{\mathsf{PROG}} \triangleright 6$ times.
+Press and release PROG 6 times.
 "SP-7" and "IDLE

-MODE ENABLED?" flash in the display, along with "NO" or "YES".
+MODE ENABLED?" flashes in the display, along with "NO" or "YES".

 - c.
-Press and release or vice versa. - d.
+Press and release $\bigcirc$ $\bigcirc$ to toggle from NO to YES, or vice versa. - d.
 With "YES" in the display, the Idle Mode is enabled.

+Press and release PROG.
+"SP-7A" and "IDLE SETPT TEMP" shows in the display, along with the preset temperature.

+e.
+Change the idle setpoint temperature, by pressing $\bigcirc$ $\bigcirc$ f.
 Press and release PROG .
-"SP-7A" and "IDLE SETPT TEMP" show in the display, along with the preset temperature.

-- e.
-Change the idle setpoint temperature, by pressing - f.
+"SP-7B" and "AUTO-IDLE MINUTES" shows in the display, along with the preset time. · g.
+Press Down Lup to set the minutes the cooker stays idle before the Auto-idle is enabled; 60 the maximum, OFF the minimum.
+Ex: "30" in the display means, if product is not cooked in that frypot for 30 minutes, the control automatically activates the idle setpoint temperature, programmed above. h.
 Press and release PROG .
-"SP-7B" and "AUTO-IDLE MINUTES" show in the display, along with the preset time. - g.
-Press to set the minutes the fryer stays idle before the Auto-idle is enabled; 60 the maximum, OFF the minimum.
-Ex., "30" in the display means, if product is not cooked in that frypot for 30 minutes, the control automatically activates the idle setpoint temperature, programmed above. - h.
-Press and release Prog .
-"SP-7C" and "GO IDLE AT MELT EXIT?" show in display. - i.
-Press vow to toggle from NO to YES, or vice versa.
+"SP-7C" and "GO IDLE AT MELT?" shows in display. i.
+Press DOWN UP to toggle from NO to YES, or vice versa.
 With "YES" in the display, the fryer automatically enters the Idle Mode once the Melt Mode is exited.

-Filter Tracking Enabled (SP-8)

-The controls can be set to signal the operator when the shortening needs filtering.
-The Filter Tracking must be enabled to program the number of Cook Cycles between filtering procedures.
-(See Filter Cycles paragraph 3-16.)

-- a.
-Follow steps 1 and 2 above. - b.
-Press and release PROG until "SP-8" and "FILTER TRACKING ENABLED" flash on the display, along with "1,OFF". - c.
-To enable the filter tracking, press to toggle the display from "1,OFF", to "2,MIXED", to "3,GLOBAL", or "4SCHED".

-The Mixed setting allows the operator to set different amounts of Cook Cycles, between filters, for each product.
+T7.
+14 The all a Frankli I (Co.
+9) Iter Tracking Enabled (Sp-8) ne controls can be set to signal the operator when the ortening needs filtering.
+The Filter Tracking must be abled to program the number of cook cycles between tering procedures.
+(See Filter Cycles section 2-2.)
+Follow steps 1 and 2 above.
+P > b Press and release PROG until "SP-8" and "FILTER TRACKING ENABLED" flashes on the display, along with "1,OFF". igtriangledown C To enable the filter tracking, press DOWN to toggle the display from "1,OFF", to "2,MIXED", "3,GLOBAL", or "4SCHED".
+NOTICE The Mixed setting allows the operator to set different amounts of Cook Cycles between filters, for each product.
 If the operator wants to have one setting for all products go to step h.
+N. MIXED d If "2,MIXED" is selected, pressprog and "SP-8A" shows in • the display followed by "SUGGEST FILTER AT" and a value between 75% and 100%.
+Press and release $\bigcirc$ the to change this value.